athena-framework/website/docs/getting_started/advanced_usage.md

 ## Middleware

-Athena is an event based framework; meaning it emits [ART::Events](https://athena-framework.github.io/athena/Athena/Routing/Events.html) that are acted upon internally to handle the request.
-These same events can also be listened on by custom listeners, via [AED::EventListenerInterface](https://athena-framework.github.io/athena/Athena/EventDispatcher/EventListenerInterface.html), in order to tap into the life-cycle of the request as a more flexible alternative to [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html)s.
-An example use case of this could be: adding common headers, cookies, compressing the response, authentication, or even returning a response early like [ART::Listeners::CORS](https://athena-framework.github.io/athena/Athena/Routing/Listeners/CORS.html).
+Athena is an event based framework; meaning it emits [ART::Events][Athena::Routing::Events] that are acted upon internally to handle the request.
+These same events can also be listened on by custom listeners, via [AED::EventListenerInterface][Athena::EventDispatcher::EventListenerInterface], in order to tap into the life-cycle of the request as a more flexible alternative to [HTTP::Handler](https://crystal-lang.org/api/HTTP/Handler.html)s.
+An example use case of this could be: adding common headers, cookies, compressing the response, authentication, or even returning a response early like [ART::Listeners::CORS][Athena::Routing::Listeners::CORS].

 See the [Event Dispatcher](../components/event_dispatcher.md) component for a more detailed look.

 ## Custom Annotations

 User defined annotations may also be used to allow for more advanced logic; such as for [Pagination](../cookbook/listeners.md#pagination) or Rate limiting logic.
 Custom annotations can be applied to a controller class and/or controller action method.
-These annotations can then be accessed, including the data defined on them, within event listeners or anywhere the current request's [ART::Action](https://athena-framework.github.io/athena/Athena/Routing/Action.html) is exposed.
+These annotations can then be accessed, including the data defined on them, within event listeners or anywhere the current request's [ART::Action][Athena::Routing::Action] is exposed.

 See the [Config](../components/config.md) component for a more detailed look.

 ## Testing

 Each component in the Athena Framework includes a `Spec` module that includes common/helpful testing utilities/types for testing that specific component.
-Athena itself defines some of its own testing types, mainly to allow for easisly integration testing [ART::Controller](https://athena-framework.github.io/athena/Athena/Routing/Controller.html)s.
+Athena itself defines some of its own testing types, mainly to allow for easisly integration testing [ART::Controller][Athena::Routing::Controller]s.

 See the [Spec](../components/spec.md) component for a more detailed look.